opentripplanner/OpenTripPlanner/CODE_CONVENTIONS.md

 ### Recods

 You may use records, but avoid using records if you can not encapsulate it properly.
-Be especially aware of arrays fields (can not be protected) and collections (remember to make a defencive copy).
+Be especially aware of arrays fields (can not be protected) and collections (remember to make a defensive copy).
 If you need to override `equals` and `hashCode`, then it is probably not worth it.
 Be aware that `equals` compare references, not the value of a field.
 Consider overriding `toString`.